Quenched invariance principle for simple random walk on discrete point processes: Corrector

 \end{enumerate} \end{prop}

 We call the above function $\chi$ the \textit{corrector}.
-It is easy to check from (ii) of Proposition \ref{prop:corrector_1} that $X_n$ is decomposed in to the difference between a $P_\omega^0$-martingale $M_n$ and $\chi (X_n)$, that is, for $n \geq 0$,
+It is easy to check from (ii) of Proposition \ref{prop:corrector_1} that $X_n$ is decomposed into the difference between a $P_\omega^0$-martingale $M_n$ and $\chi (X_n)$, i.e., for $n \geq 0$,

-For this reason, to show the quenched invariance principle for $(X_n)_{n=0}^\infty$ we adopt the method to use the martingale functional CLT for $(M_n)_{n=0}^\infty$ and an estimate on the corrector $\chi$.
-In order to get our desired estimate of the corrector $\chi$, it is enough to show its sublinearity, see for the proof of Theorem 1.1 of \cite[page 110]{MR2278453}:
+For this reason, to show the quenched IP for $(X_n)_{n=0}^\infty$ we adopt the method which consists of using the Lindeberg--Feller (functional) CLT for martingale $(M_n)_{n=0}^\infty$ and an estimate on the corrector $\chi$.

-We now state sufficient condition for the sublinearity of the corrector $\chi$.
-Let $(N_t)_{t \geq 0}$ be the standard Poisson process with parameter one and we consider the continuous-time Markov chain $(Y_t:=X_{N_t})_{t \geq 0}$.
-Then the following proposition gives sufficient condition for the sublinearity of the corrector.
-Its proof is given by \cite[Theorem 7.15]{Kum10lec} for i.i.d. configurations, however by \cite[Remark 5.5]{MR2354160} we can come up with a modification of the proof that covers general ergodic configurations as well.
+Here, we explain the historical context of the above approach.
+This approach was applied by Sidoravicius and Sznitman \cite{MR2063376} to prove the quenched IP for simple random walk on percolation clusters in dimensions greater than three and random walk among bounded random conductances.
+They showed tightness of the scaled walk by using heat kernel estimates.
+Then, the quenched IP for the random walk $(X_n)_{n=0}^\infty$ follows from tightness if we have that for almost every $\omega$ and for all $t >0$,